7 underrated places to live outside of the Randstad

 First, let’s clarify what the Randstad actually is and why Dutchies have such strong feelings about it. 🤔

-The Randstad is basically the four largest cities in the Netherlands: Rotterdam, Utrecht, Amsterdam, The Hague, and the smaller areas and cities that surround them.
+The Randstad comprises the four largest cities in the Netherlands: Rotterdam, Utrecht, Amsterdam, and The Hague, as well as the smaller areas and cities surrounding them.

 The Randstad is the most densely populated area of the Netherlands.
 Image: Depositphotos

-Often, cities and areas outside of the Randstad are ignored in national discussions, in the media, and in government policy.
+Often, cities and areas outside the Randstad are overlooked in national discussions, the media, and government policy.

 Within the Randstad, there’s the perception that the rest of the country is filled with conservative, cow-loving bumpkins — which just ain’t true.